karol11/reactive_json/README.md

 ]
 ```

-This structure can be parsed in this straightforward way:
+This structure can be parsed in a straightforward way:

 ```C++
 std::vector<polygon> parse_json(const char* data) {